Euclid: Early Release Observations -- The extended stellar component of the IC10 dwarf galaxy: Spatial distribution of stars

-RGB stars were selected from the cleaned, reddening-corrected CMDs presented in Sect.~\ref{sc:cmd}.
-The adopted RGB selection is denoted by the red polygon displayed in Fig.~\ref{fig:rgb}a.
-Fig.~\ref{fig:rgb}c displays the resulting RGB star density map derived using 2\,arcmin-wide bins and applying a 2D Gaussian smoothing with a standard deviation of 0.2 times the bin size.
-In the colour bar, the white horizontal line indicates the level of $3\,\sigma$ above the average background, computed from an external 6\,arcmin size box whose position is indicated on the map.
-The distribution of the bulk of the old stars appears quite round; with \texttt{PhotUtils} \citep{photutils}, an \texttt{Astropy} package for photometry, we fit elliptical isocontours to the RGB density map.
-When averaging the derived ellipse parameters for radii less than $20\arcmin$ (black dashed ellipse in Fig.~\ref{fig:rgb}), we obtain a centre of $\alpha\sim$\mbox{\ang{5.068;;}}, $\delta\sim$\mbox{\ang{59.301;;}}, an ellipticity $e=1-b/a=0.12\pm0.02$ and a position angle $\mathrm{PA}=\mbox{\ang{0;;}}\pm\mbox{\ang{10;;}}$.
-This ellipticity is lower than that of $e=0.31\pm0.02$ derived with \texttt{AutoProf} \citep{autoprof} from the integrated-light fit, indicating that the old stellar population has a more circular morphology than the young one, which dominates the integrated light.
-On the other hand, at galactocentric distances larger than $\sim$\,20\arcmin, the distribution of the old stars appears quite asymmetric, with a visible excess toward the north-west direction, where previous studies have identified the presence of a gaseous companion \citep{nidever13,namumba19}, and a less prominent excess toward the south-east direction, where a gaseous streamer was identified by \cite{nidever13}.
-As shown by the white dashed ellipses in Fig.~\ref{fig:rgb}c, this drives a noticeable change in the fitted isocontours' position angle, accompanied by a slight shift of the centres toward the north-west direction, while the ellipticity remains similar.
-Interestingly, the north-west--south-east elongation derived for the outer stellar component is roughly aligned in the direction of M31 and of the motion of IC\,10 with respect to M31 computed from the PMs of \cite{Bennet2024} and \cite{Salomon2021}.
+The distribution of the old stars appears relatively round; with \texttt{PhotUtils} \citep{photutils}, an \texttt{Astropy} package for photometry, we fit elliptical isocontours to the RGB density map \citep[see also][]{Jedrzejewski87}.
+When averaging the derived ellipse parameters for radii less than $20\arcmin$ (black dashed ellipse in Fig.~\ref{fig:rgb}), we obtain a centre of $\alpha\sim$\mbox{\ang{5.068;;}}, $\delta\sim$\mbox{\ang{59.301;;}}, an ellipticity $e=1-b/a=0.12\pm0.02$ and a position angle of $\mathrm{PA}=\mbox{\ang{0;;}}\pm\mbox{\ang{10;;}}$.
+This ellipticity is lower than that of $e=0.31\pm0.02$ derived with \texttt{AutoProf} \citep{autoprof} from the integrated-light fit, indicating that the old stellar population has a more circular morphology than the young one, which dominates the integrated light; this age-dependent ellipticity is also seen in the star cluster population \citep{Howell2026}.
+On the other hand, at galactocentric distances larger than $\sim$\,20\arcmin, the distribution of the old stars appears quite asymmetric, with a visible excess toward the north-west direction, where previous studies have identified the presence of a gaseous feature \citep{nidever13,namumba19}, and a less prominent excess toward the south-east direction, where a gaseous streamer was identified by \cite{nidever13}.
+As shown by the white dashed ellipses in Fig.~\ref{fig:rgb}c, this drives a noticeable change in the fitted isocontours' PA, accompanied by a slight shift of the centres toward the north-west direction, while the ellipticity remains similar.
+Interestingly, the north-west--south-east elongation derived for the outer stellar component is roughly aligned in the direction of M31 and with the motion of IC\,10 with respect to M31 computed from the PMs of \cite{Bennet2024} and \cite{Salomon2021}.